nmylynh/Data-Structures/notes.md

 >Binary search trees are binary trees that maintain the following invariant:

 >For any given node, all values in the left subtree are less than the value at the given node.
-Conversely, all values in the right subtree are greater than or equal to the value at the given node.
+Conversely, all values in the right subtree are greater than or equal to the value at the given node. `O(log n)`

 ## Terminology: